 - Blockchain provides secure storage of store transactions and other sensitive data without the intervention of a central authority.
 Blockchain technology offers faster transactions, greater anonymity, and better data management.

 A regulatory sandbox is a framework set up by a regulator that allows FinTech startups and other innovators to conduct live experiments in a controlled environment under a regulator’s supervision.
 With this, FinTechs can test their solutions and easily enter the market.

 This can also help regulators to make critical decisions on regulating new solutions and services in the future.

-The Zambian Securities Exchange Commission is currently developing a framework for regulatory sandboxes within which FinTechs can pilot and stress test their digital financial solutions.
+On March 17, 2021, the Zambian Securities Exchange Commission launched the Regulatory Regulation for Capital Markets, a framework within which FinTechs can pilot their digital financial solutions under a controlled environment.

 Fintech and Financial Institutions Partnerships